Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 If you have a particular type of transaction which is not covered in this section, you should contact VAT general enquiries for advice.

-Suppliers from elsewhere in the EU will not charge VAT on their sales to you but you will have to account for VAT at the rate applicable to the goods in the UK.
+Notice 725 explains how to account for VAT on goods purchased (acquisitions) from EU member states.
+Suppliers from the EU will not charge VAT on their sales to you but you will have to account for VAT at the rate applicable to the goods in the UK.

 For retail scheme purposes, references in this notice to zero-rated goods apply only to goods which are zero-rated in the UK.
-Goods which you acquire from other EU member states at the zero rate but which are reduced or standard-rated in the UK, should be treated as such in your retail scheme calculations.
+Goods which you acquire from EU member states at the zero rate but which are liable to the reduced or standard-rated in the UK, should be treated as such in your retail scheme calculations.

-6.2 Retail sales to persons residing in other EU member states
+6.2 Retail sales in Northern Ireland to persons residing in EU member states

 6.2.1 Supplies to visitors from the EU

-6.2.2 Supplies to consumers in other EU member states (distance selling)
+6.2.2 Supplies to consumers in EU member states (distance selling)

-These are supplies which you arrange to be delivered to your EU customer in another member state.
-Unless you are or have a liability to be registered in that other member state see VAT and the single market (Notice 725) section 6 and Notice 700/1: should I be registered for VAT?, section 6, you should charge UK VAT as normal.
+These are supplies which you arrange to be delivered to your EU customer in an EU member state.
+Unless you are or have a liability to be registered in that member state (see section 6 of Notice 725 and section 6 of Notice 700/1), you should charge UK VAT as normal.

-Where you’re registered elsewhere in the EU for distance selling then these sales are outside the scope of UK VAT and should be excluded from your UK VAT account.
+Where you’re registered in an EU member state for distance selling then these sales are outside the scope of UK VAT and should be excluded from your UK VAT account.

-This is for retailers selling goods for export from the EU by eligible visitors who make the purchase in person.
+This is for retailers selling goods for export from Northern Ireland and the EU by eligible visitors who make the purchase in person.
+This scheme is not available for retailers in Great Britain.

-If you make supplies under the terms of the retail export scheme as described in VAT Notice 704: retail exports, you should account for tax as follows:
+If you make supplies under the terms of the Retail Export Scheme as described in Notice 704, you should account for tax as follows:

 (a) Include in your DGT all amounts, including VAT, for goods sold for retail export.
 Do not deduct the refunds which you expect to make to customers.